LatridellActiveX/Medorium-Roster/frontend/src/pages/Financials/readme.md

-This will be where I add a financial calculator for even online financials
+This will be where I will add a financial statement calculator for eve online financials